Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Numerical Simulation

 \end{itemize}

-Fig. \ref{fig:num of sys for the ridge regression and the TC kernel} shows that for both the ridge regression and the TC kernel: \begin{itemize} \item for fixed $c_{u}^2$, as $a$ increases, $\#_{1}$ and $\#_{2}$ tend to become smaller, and $\#_{3}$ tends to become larger (except when $a=0.95$ for the TC kernel); \item for fixed $a$, as $c_{u}^2$ increases, $\#_{1}$ and $\#_{2}$ tend to become larger, and $\#_{3}$ tends to become smaller. \end{itemize}
+Fig. \ref{fig:num of sys for the ridge regression and the TC kernel} shows that for both the ridge regression and the TC kernel: \begin{itemize} \item for fixed $c_{u}^2$, as $a$ increases, ${\mathcal{S}_{1}}$ and ${\mathcal{S}_{2}}$ tend to become smaller, and ${\mathcal{S}_{3}}$ tends to become larger (except when $a=0.95$ for the TC kernel); \item for fixed $a$, as $c_{u}^2$ increases, ${\mathcal{S}_{1}}$ and ${\mathcal{S}_{2}}$ tend to become larger, and ${\mathcal{S}_{3}}$ tends to become smaller. \end{itemize}

-In contrast with the first order asymptotic distribution \eqref{eq:convergence in distribution of rls estimate using EB}, there are $873$ cases for the ridge regression, and $891$ cases for the TC kernel, out of the total 900 cases ($9$ data collections) such that the third order one \eqref{eq:3rd order asymptotic distribution of the theta_rls_EB} is more accurate.
-Moreover, the second order one \eqref{eq:2nd order asymptotic distribution of the theta_rls_EB} is less accurate, when $a$ is large or $c_u^2$ is small.
+{For the ridge regression and TC kernel, the sums of ${\mathcal{S}_{2}}$ for all values of $a$ and $c_{u}^2$ are $873$ and $891$, respectively.
+It means that} in contrast with the first order asymptotic distribution \eqref{eq:convergence in distribution of rls estimate using EB}, there are $873$ cases for the ridge regression, and $891$ cases for the TC kernel, out of the total 900 cases ($9$ data collections) such that the third order one \eqref{eq:3rd order asymptotic distribution of the theta_rls_EB} is more accurate. {Moreover, ${\mathcal{S}_{1}}$ is smaller or equal to ${\mathcal{S}_{2}}$ for both the ridge regression and the TC kernel.
+It indicates that} the second order one \eqref{eq:2nd order asymptotic distribution of the theta_rls_EB} is less accurate, when $a$ is large or $c_u^2$ is small.
 This observation is reasonable, because it does not take into account the influence of the regularization, whose role is critical especially when the quality of the data is bad, i.e., when $a$ is large or $c_u^2$ is small.